by Jayne Cravens

 It just didn't bring me any joy whatsoever.
 And let me be blunt: if you can't read advice and then apply it to a document yourself, and if reading a lot of advice overwhelms you, and if you are looking for shortcuts, working in international development is NOT FOR YOU.

-See all of my resources for those that want to work professionally or as a volunteer abroad in humanitarian aid.
+See my detailed advice for those that want to work professionally or as a volunteer abroad in humanitarian aid.

 Quick Links